RogerLab/Eukfinder/Building_custom_DB/README.md

                     input-sequences.fna abv
    ```

-#### 1.2 Building an Index from the NCBI nt Database (Not Recommended)
+#### 1.2 Building an Index from the NCBI nt Database

-**nt: NCBI non-redundant nucleotide database**
-The NCBI nt database is a comprehensive, non-redundant collection of nucleotide sequences drawn from GenBank, EMBL, DDBJ, and PDB.
-It is frequently used as a reference database for various bioinformatics analyses, including taxonomy assignment with tools like Centrifuge.
+The NCBI nt database is a comprehensive, non-redundant collection of nucleotide sequences.
+After downloading the nt FASTA file and the corresponding GI-to-TaxID map, you can construct a Centrifuge index as follows:

-Note: As of December 2024, the size of the nt.fa file has reached approximately 1.5 TB, making it very large and time-consuming to both build a Centrifuge database and run searches against it.
-Consider this resource requirement before proceeding.

 1. Download and decompress the nt database: